New Special School for Newham now open

 On 11 March 2019 the Department for Education (DfE) announced the approval of 39 new special free schools across the country, including Newham.
-A new 105 place special free school is to be developed to address growing needs and a shortage of places.
-The new school will cater for children and young people aged between 5 and 19 providing education for children and young people with autism, whose needs cannot be met in mainstream settings.
+A new 105 place special free school is being developed to address growing needs and a shortage of places.
+The new school – known as the Connaught school - caters for children and young people aged between 5 and 19 providing education for children and young people with autism, whose needs cannot be met in mainstream settings.

-The Department for Education together with Newham Council undertook a competition process from May 2019 to September 2019 to seek a provider to run the new special school; Newham parent representatives were part of the process.
+The Department for Education together with Newham Council undertook a competition process in 2019 to seek a provider to run the new special school; Newham parent representatives were part of the process.
 In the spring of 2020 Learning in Harmony Trust was selected as the chosen provider to operate the new school.
-The Secretary of State, Gavin Williamson approved the decision following a rigorous assessment process involving Council officers, Newham parent representatives and officials from the Department of Education.

 Other Specialist Provision

 For more information about the Connaught special school and expansion of specialist provision, please contact:

-Peter Gibb, Head of Access and Infrastructure at firstname.lastname@example.org
+Peter Gibb, Head of Education Access and Infrastructure at firstname.lastname@example.org